OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 - **Min Version**: *
 - **Max Version**: *

-If the WIP policy hasn't been added, the Add-in defaults to an older runtime.
+If the WIP policy hasn't been added, the add-in defaults to an older runtime.
 In the sections [Perpetual versions of Office on Windows](#perpetual-versions-of-office-on-windows) and [Microsoft 365 subscription versions of Office on Windows](#microsoft-365-subscription-versions-of-office-on-windows) earlier in this article, substitute **EdgeHTML (Microsoft Edge Legacy)** for **WebView2 (Microsoft Edge Chromium-based)** wherever the latter appears.

 To determine if a document is WIP-protected, follow these steps.

 1. Open the file.
 1. Select the **File** tab on the ribbon.
 1. Select **Info**.
-1. In the upper left of the **Info** page, just below the file name, a WIP-enabled document will have briefcase icon followed by **Managed by Work (…)**.
+1. In the upper section of the **Info** page, just below the file name, a WIP-enabled document will have a briefcase icon followed by **Managed by Work (…)**.

 > [!NOTE]
 > Support for WebView2 in WIP-enabled documents was added with build 16.0.16626.20132.
 If you're on an older build, your runtime defaults to **EdgeHTML (Microsoft Edge Legacy)**, regardless of policy.